PikaTer/quora-unblur-images/README.md

 ***

 # Additional Functionality
-The script also provides a few shortcuts to helps you in browsing Quora
+The script also provides a few shortcuts to help you in browsing Quora

 ### Shortcut List
 `ctrl` + `alt` + `e`: Expand posts (including images)